lzychowski/lzychowski.github.io/about.md

 # Qualifications and Skills
 ***

 - 26 years of experience playing PC games including alpha and beta testing AAA games
+- 3 years of experience managing various development and technology teams across multiple companies
+- 2.5 years of experience working with Amazon AWS and Microsoft Azure including provisioning and management of instances, load balancing, auto scaling, replication, and security
-- 13 years of graphic design, web design, and web development experience using technologies such as HTML, CSS, SCSS, and Bootstrap
+- 10 years of experience architecting front-end single and multi-page applications
+- 4 years of experience designing scalable web API architectures
-- 6 years of combined experience in object oriented development using C#, Java, C++, and related frameworks
+- 6 years of experience in object oriented development using C#, Java, C++, Ruby and related frameworks
-- 6 years of combined experience in JavaScript, TypeScript, and various libraries and frameworks such as AngularJS 1&2, Backbone, Marionette, and jQuery
+- 7 years of experience in JavaScript, TypeScript, and various libraries and frameworks such as AngularJS 1&2, Backbone, Marionette, and jQuery
-- 4 years of combined experience in C, Perl, VB, Assembly, and ActionScript
+- 4 years of experience in C, C++, Perl, VB, Assembly, and ActionScript
-- 8 years of combined experience in using MS SQL, MySQL, noSQL, and SSRS
+- 8 years of experience in using MS SQL, MySQL, NoSQL, PostgreSQL, and SSRS
-- 1.5 year of experience working with Microsoft Azure and Amazon AWS
+- 14 years of graphic design, web design, and web development experience using technologies such as HTML, CSS, SCSS, Flash, and Bootstrap
 - Experience working with parallel programming APIs such as C++ MPI and OpenMP as well as Java Fork & Join
 - Experience in building desktop applications using Visual C# and Chromium Embedded Framework (CEF)
+- Experienced in setting up and running servers, operating systems, and networks
-- Knowledgeable about computer hardware architecture and networking
+- Knowledgeable about computer hardware architecture
-- Experience using tools and platforms such as NPM, Babel, Gulp, Grunt, Visual Studio, Eclipse, SSMS, IntelliJ, Android Studio, Git, SVN, CVS, Creative Cloud, and many more
+- Experience using tools and platforms such as Riak, MongoDB, Linux, Hyper-V, Visual Studio, Eclipse, SSMS, Android Studio, Git, SVN, CVS, Creative Cloud, CMake, Grunt, Gulp, Webpack, Bower, NPM, SSMS and many more

 # Education
 ***